Plausible Analytics vs PostHog

 PostHog

-Open-source product analytics, session replay, feature flags, experiments, and LLM observability in one platform.
+Open-source product OS with analytics, session replay, feature flags, and a data warehouse.

 Visit Website